Q: When does flu season start?

 Q: If I get the flu vaccine, can I still get the flu?

 A: Yes.
 The flu vaccine is created to be as much of a match to the viruses for the current flu season, but it's not perfect.
 The flu virus can change during the flu season, so the vaccine might not match the virus as well.
-In these cases, it's possible to come down with the flu, but the vaccine will still provide you with protection.
+In these cases, it's possible to come down with the flu, but the vaccine will still provide you with protection and you will likely have a milder illness.

 Q: How does the flu and COVID-19 differ?